 Harrow Road and Paddington Tramways

-Despite operating in the capital city for around 18 years (1888 to 1904), photographs of the Harrow Rd and Paddington Tramways are extremely rare.
-Fortunately, a reasonably good shot of a horsecar and its crew has survived (see below), and this indicates that drivers and conductors wore informal but robust attire — trousers, overcoats, jackets, waistcoats, shirts and ties.
-Although drivers appear to have worn the ubiquitous bowler hat (a favourite of the profession), conductors were seemingly issued with a company kepi-style cap, which bore a large badge, probably of pressed metal.
-The precise form of this badge is unclear, as none are known to have survived.
+Despite operating in the capital city for around 18 years (1888 to 1906), photographs of the Harrow Road and Paddington Tramways are extremely rare.
+Fortunately, one reasonably good shot of a horsecar and its crew has survived (see below), and this indicates that drivers and conductors wore informal but robust attire — trousers, overcoats, jackets, waistcoats, shirts and ties.
+Although drivers wore the ubiquitous bowler hat (a favourite of the profession), conductors were seemingly issued with a kepi-style cap, which bore a large badge, probably of pressed metal.
+Details of this badge are unclear, as none are known to have survived.

 Both drivers and conductors wore Public Carriage Office licences when in service, which were issued by the Metropolitan Police (see link).
 These were large oval enamel badges with a unique number, and were usually suspended from the bearer's jacket, overcoat or cash bag, by a leather strap.